deephdc/demo_app/README.md

      - long responses (that could better fit better in a `txt` file),
      - media files (eg. returning an image),
      - multiple files (for example returning an image and a text file at the same time, packing them into a zip file).

+> TODO: Add one more branch with tox tests, to test Jenkisnfile functionality.